hasura/graphql-engine/docs/graphql/core/guides/postgres/index.rst

 Postgres features
 -----------------

-Postgres has some features that can be used to extend your Hasura GraphQL API.
+The following are some Postgres features that can be used to manage your data and extend your Hasura GraphQL API:
-They are described in the following sections:

 - :ref:`Constraints <postgres_constraints>`
 - :ref:`Views <postgres_views>`